 Tuesday, March 27, 2012

-After quilting, mark where your cutting edge will be.
-Find the smallest width of your sashing along the edge, and use that measurement all the way around your quilt, or at least on that side.
+After quilting, mark where your cutting edge will be. (emily: your sewing edge is the edge of the yellow) Find the smallest width of your sashing along the edge, and use that measurement all the way around your quilt, or at least on that side.
 Do not trim your batting and back fabric yet.

 Mitered Corners: